MassSave Heat Pump Rebates: Massachusetts' Best Path to Electrification

 Full MassSave rebates available without income verification: $10,000 whole-home, $1,250-$4,250 partial, $750 heat pump water heater, plus standard 0% HEAT Loan eligibility.

-The income-eligible track is administered by Action for Boston Community Development, ABCD, or the equivalent regional Community Action Agency depending on where you live.
-These agencies handle income verification, contractor selection, and project management end to end.
+The income-eligible track is administered by Action for Boston Community Development (ABCD) or the equivalent regional Community Action Agency depending on where you live.
+These agencies handle income verification, contractor selection, and project management end to end — a meaningful operational advantage because the paperwork burden is almost entirely taken off the homeowner.

 Atomic answer: Massachusetts uses State Median Income, not Area Median Income, for MassSave eligibility.
 Households under 60% SMI qualify for the income-eligible track, which can cover 100% of project costs.
 Households between 60-80% SMI receive enhanced rebates plus 0% HEAT Loan access.
 Households above 80% SMI receive the standard rebate amounts without income verification.